Vintage Camper History

 The teardrop, or "canned ham" style of camper, started appearing in the United States in the 1930s.
 With curved metal roofs and pop-out back windows, teardrop trailers were ideal for one or two campers.
-Bring lightweight and compact, no special vehicles were required to tow teardrop campers.
+Being lightweight and compact, special vehicles were not required to tow them.
 Their popularity rose significantly following World War II.

-After the war, travel trailers led to a new means of recreation for young, post-war families.
 Roadway systems had improved, and campers were modestly priced.
+Travel trailers led to a new means of recreation for young, post-war families.
 Names like Airstream, Shasta and DeVille became symbols of post-WW2 success.